vikunalabs/analysis/lit-wrapper-library/lit-wrapper-ui-library-implementation-guide.md

 ## 3. Foundation Implementation

 ### 3.1.
 Design Tokens
 Define all design values in TypeScript and generate CSS custom properties.
+This is the **primary and recommended** method for customizing the library's appearance.

 **File:** `packages/ui-library/src/foundations/tokens.ts`
 ```typescript